soasada/soasada.github.io/_posts/2020-07-18-how-to-make-a-multi-node-kafka-cluster.markdown

 ...and change the `dataDir` for each one, now you could launch each ZooKeeper server in each machine as follows (inside Kafka folder):

 {% highlight bash %}
-bin/zookeeper-server-start.sh config/zookeeper.properties &
+bin/zookeeper-server-start.sh config/zookeeper.properties & # in machine 1
-bin/zookeeper-server-start.sh config/zookeeper2.properties &
+bin/zookeeper-server-start.sh config/zookeeper2.properties & # in machine 2
-bin/zookeeper-server-start.sh config/zookeeper3.properties &
+bin/zookeeper-server-start.sh config/zookeeper3.properties & # in machine 3
 {% endhighlight %}

 If you execute `jps -l` you should see something like the following: